Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Lake Alpine to Saint Marys Pass

 From Lake Alpine we have hiked 4.74 miles South around Duck Lake and across the North Stanislaus River to Rock Lake.
 From here we can loop back to our Silver Valley Trailhead via Elephant Rock.
-Or we can loop back to the Silver Valley via the Summit Lake trail junction 1.19 miles South of Rock Lake along the Tahoe to Yosemite Trail.
+Though the USGS map excludes the trail from Rock Lake to Elephant Rock and its namesake lake, there is one, and I traced its outline on the maps for this section.

 Our next waypoints on the Tahoe to Yosemite Trail route South are at the head of Spicer Meadow Reservoir, 5.37 miles South of Rock Lake.
-From the top of the reservoir we have a short hike up to the Jenkins Canyon trail junction, where the Tahoe to Yosemite Trail turns South out of the remoteness of Highland Creek's canyon.
+From the top end of the reservoir we have a short hike up to the Jenkins Canyon trail junction where the Tahoe to Yosemite Trail turns South out of the remoteness of Highland Creek's canyon.

-7.5 Topo Hiking Map:Lake Alpine
+7.5 Topo Hiking Map

-30 min Hiking Topo Map: Lake Alpine to Saint Marys Pass
+30 min Hiking Topo Map

 Miles and Elevations